uintdev/TPLink-LightBulb-HTTP/README.md

 This allows for the following actions:

--   Light On
+-   Light on
     -   GET
     -   /light/on
--   Light Off
+-   Light off
     -   GET
     -   /light/off
 -   Light brightness to 100